No, “Pit Bull” Dogs Don’t Lock Their Jaws and Other Mythbusters

 There’s a lot of misinformation out there regarding “pit bull” dogs.
 It’s so prevalent that you might actually believe some of the myths, even if you are a lover of dogs often labeled as “pit bull” dogs.

-We thought we’d lay down some facts so that you have a few talking points to share with your community and anyone else who may be misinformed.
-(We’ve even put all of this information into a printable cheat sheet for you!)
+We thought we’d drop some knowledge so that you have a few talking points to share with your community and anyone else who may be misinformed.

 Let’s get started busting some myths, shall we?